January 14, 2021

 When you are happy with your choices, go ahead and click “Download Export File” and save the XML file to your computer.

-To successfully import data from Site A, first you need to prepare the tool in Site B. On your dashboard, go to Tools -> Import to get to the import page.
+To successfully import data from Site A, you must prepare the tool in Site B. Go to Tools -> Import on your dashboard to get to the import page.

 Click Install Now under WordPress if you haven’t installed the WordPress importer.
 After installing, click Run Importer.